Magnusson-Institute/miff/README.md

 below), and Cygwin64 for all of our own tooling (git, quilt, various shellscripts, etc).

+Install the following packages in Cygwin: git quilt p7zip

 # Check out mercurial

 Work environment is in "/mozilla-source" (MozDev "/c/mozilla-source"